brianzhang01/popsim-notes/README.md

 - De novo mutations, mosaicism
 - GWAS discovery?
     + Adam Siepel: helps you figure out which tests to do
-    + Andrew Kern: additional power
+    + Andy Kern: additional power
 - Fine-mapping (?), beyond the question of annotating variants

 ARG-based statistics